Albuera, Leyte

-Albuera, officially the Municipality of Albuera (Lungsod sa Albuera; Bungto han Albuera; Bayan ng Albuera), is a 3rd class municipality in the province of Leyte, Philippines.
+Albuera, officially the Municipality of Albuera (Lungsod sa Albuera; Bungto han Albuera; Bayan ng Albuera), is a First Class municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 47,151 people.

+Etymology

+The place got its name Albuera which means fresh water lake, named after a town in Galicia, Spain by a Spanish Priest.